IAMconsortium/pyam/doc/source/index.rst

    :target: https://doi.org/10.5281/zenodo.802832

-The **pyam** Python package provides a range of diagnostic tools and functions for analyzing and visualising data in the IAMC timeseries format.
+The **pyam** Python package provides a range of diagnostic tools and functions for analyzing and visualizing data from your favorite assessment model(s).

 Overview
 --------